-They were barely into their first dream when the beast stirred, then squeaked.
-The Knight shot out of bed to prepare the white serum.
-This serum had been developed by the best scientists in the land.
+Barely into their first dream, the beast stirred, then squeaked.
+Knight shot out of bed to prepare the white serum.
 The correct ratios and temperature were crucial.
 The mixture could be used to sedate the beast — for up to a few hours.

 The squeak became a screech.
-Knight heard Fair Lady step towards the beast, alone and unarmed.
+Knight heard Fair Lady stepping towards the beast, alone and unarmed.
 The screech became a shriek.

-Knight bolted back, unsure if the serum had been fully prepared.
-He had no choice — the shrieks were too loud for her to withstand for any length of time.
-He met her at the foot of its cave and handed over the serum.
+Knight bolted back to Fair Lady, unsure if the serum had been fully prepared.
+He had no choice — He met her at the foot of its cave and handed over the serum.

 ‘Good luck’ he whispered and retreated back to bed.

-They didn’t dare to both face the beast at once — such was the nature of its strength zapping powers.
+They didn’t dare to both face the beast at once.
 It was far too risky.
-If the beast zapped both of their strength at once, they would be defeated.

-From the soft bed, the knight heard the shrieks stop.
+From the soft bed, Knight heard the shrieks stop.
 He must have gotten the mixture right.
-He closed his eyes and drifted into peaceful sleep, knowing the next watch would be his.
+He closed his eyes and drifted off to sleep.
+The next watch would be his.

-After a moment of unconsciousness, the knight woke up and cupped his ear.
+After a moment of unconsciousness, Knight woke and cupped his ear.
 Growl… growl...
 He looked at the clock.
 Surely the serum hadn’t worn off already.
-The beast made one last belch, then became silent.
-He knew his fair lady had won the round.
+The beast belched, then became silent.
+He realised Fair lady had won the round.
 He drifted back to sleep before she returned — unscathed but depleted.